-This document is needed to formally document a business transaction occurred between the old partner and the new partner.
+This document is needed to formally document a business transaction that occurred between the old partner and the new partner.

 The Consequences of Not Having a Partnership Assignment

 What happens if I do not have one?

 Without this document, neither the old nor new partners are legally obligated to follow through with their promises to buy or sell the business’s shares.
 The Assignment may also clarify whether the new partner has the right to participate in the operation, finances, or management of the business.
 For example, a full-fledged partner usually has the right to inspect the books, take possession of partnership property, and make decisions with other partners.
 Otherwise, the new partner only has the right to receive a share of the profits and any distributions if the partnership ends.

 An Assignment of Partnership Interest is usually just one of several legal documents needed during the sale process.
 A Confidentiality Agreement plus a Purchase Order are also used to complete the transaction.